fbpx

 5 stages of Psychosis

-A psychotic episode can be triggered by many different things, including use of marijuana or other substances.
+A psychotic episode can be triggered by many different things, including use of marijuana or other substance abuse.
 People struggling with psychotic disorders may also have developed an addiction while trying to self-medicate.

 Psychotic disorders, rather than psychosis itself, are represented in the fifth edition of the Diagnostic and Statistical Manual.
-These disorders can fall into five different categories that may be experienced by a person who is having a psychotic episode.
+This mental illness can fall into five different categories that may be experienced by a person who is having a psychotic episode.
 The first two, delusions and hallucinations, are commonly associated in the popular imagination with psychosis.
 The next two are disorganized thought or disorganized behavior.
-The fifth is something known as negative symptoms, which can resemble an extreme form of depression.
+The fifth is something known as psychotic symptoms, which can resemble an extreme form of depression.
 The person may appear emotionless or lack the ability to focus at all, for example, or in more extreme cases, they may become catatonic.

 Psychosis as a Five-Stage Process